Updated April 16, 2025

 23. Scareware (Scare + Software)

-A form of malware which uses social engineering to cause shock, anxiety, or the perception of a threat, in order to manipulate users into buying unwanted software.
+A form of malware that uses social engineering to cause shock, anxiety, or the perception of a threat to manipulate users into buying unwanted software.

 24. Spoofing (Spoof + -ing)